 Gently try to twist the boot by hand.
 It shouldn’t spin easily.
 If it does, it’s likely too big and could rotate on the trail, letting in debris.
 Ask your horse to take a few steps and watch how the boot moves with the hoof.
 It should stay securely in place without any obvious shifting.
 For therapeutic boots, you might need a slightly looser fit to accommodate wrapping or gel pads.

-Know the Signs of a Good (and Bad) Fit
+Step 3: Spot the Signs of a Good (and Bad) Fit

 A well-fitted hoof boot stays put without causing any issues.
 The top of the boot should sit comfortably against the pastern without gapping, which prevents sand and pebbles from getting inside.
 During movement, the boot should not twist, wobble, or come off.
 It should feel like a secure extension of the hoof itself.
 A great fit will also accommodate slight hoof growth between trims, which typically happen every four to eight weeks.